Best Running Hydration Vests of 2026

 What we didn’t like: Bladder somewhat difficult to remove, and sizing not the most inclusive

 We were especially excited to use the CamelBak Circuit hydration vest due to its simple design, lightweight construction, and big, easy-to-access pockets.
-Its straightforward yet useful design makes it the Best Minimalist Running Hydration Vest.
+Its straightforward yet useful design makes it the Best Running Hydration Vest for Beginners.

 Similar to the magnetic hose clip on the Nathan vest, the CamelBak uses a plastic clip to connect the hose to the front right shoulder strap.
 The hose isn’t as easily removed from the clip as on the Nathan.
 But we didn’t find this to be an issue, as we simply left the hose uncut, and had enough excess to pull it to our mouth without the hose getting in the way from being too long.